 Our Privacy Officer can be contacted as follows:

 Mail: C/- Privacy Officer, Northline, PO Box 860, Kent Town SA 5071

 We take all complaints seriously, and will respond to your complaint within a reasonable period.

-If you are not satisfied with Northline’s response to your request for access or correction to your personal information, you may contact the Office of the Australian Information Commissioner by mail at GPO Box 5218, Sydney NSW 2001, by telephone on 1300 363 992 or via email at email@example.com.
+If you are not satisfied with Northline’s response to your request for access or correction to your personal information, you may make a complaint at any time to a supervisory authority.
+The data protection supervisory authority for you depends upon the country or geographical area in which you are located, but in Australia is the Office of the Australian Information Commissioner, contact by mail at GPO Box 5218, Sydney NSW 2001, by telephone on 1300 363 992, or via email at [email protected].